-Here are pictures of all the lighthouses I’ve come across on my coastal walk.
-Click on the picture to go to an external page with more information.
+Here are all the lighthouses I’ve come across on my coastal walk.
+Click on the picture to find out more about each one.

 Fleetwood Beach Lighthouse

-The Beach Lighthouse (also known as the Lower Light) is a 13m tall sandstone lighthouse in Fleetwood, Lancashire.
-The Lower Light stands on Fleetwood sea front and was built with its counterpart, the Pharos Lighthouse, to provide a navigational guide to shipping entering the Wyre estuary.
+The Beach Lighthouse (also known as the Lower Light) is a 13m tall sandstone lighthouse in Fleetwood.
+The Lower Light stands on the sea front and was built with its counterpart, the Pharos Lighthouse, to provide a navigational guide to shipping entering the Wyre estuary.
 Together the lights provide a leading line when the Pharos Light is directly above that of the Lower Light.

 Plover Scar Lighthouse